MontiCore/monticore/docs/MontiCoreSymposium.md

 ### Location

-The MontiCore symposium will be located in Germany.
-Exact location tbd.
+The MontiCore symposium will be located in Gemünd, Germany.

 ### Participation

-Participation is based on acceptance of an abstract or a full paper and requires registration until **13th of September**.
+Participation is based on acceptance of an abstract or a full paper and requires registration until **07th of March**.

 Registration costs tba and include accommodation, conference fees, and meals during the symposium as well as coordinated a